marcjulianschwarz/obsidian-raycast/CONTRIBUTING.md

 ## Testing

 Add unit tests for your new feature in the `src/tests` folder and any necessary helper in `src/tests/helpers`.
+Mocks for packages like Raycast can be added in the `__mocks__` folder.

 ### Temporary Vault for Testing